E-goi/EgoiPushLibraryIOS/README.md

 ### MINOR:

-#### Save launch app action in preferences:
+#### Send "open" event when there is no actions:

-The launch action defined in the config method, is now saved in datastore so it can be read before the SDK is initialized
+Now, when the notifications don't have an action defined and the user taps the notification, the "open" event is sent to E-goi.

 # EgoiPushLibrary